Romain3Ch216/AL4EO/README.md

 ```
 @ARTICLE{9774342,
-author={Thoreau, Romain and ACHARD, Veronique and Risser, Laurent and Berthelot, Beatrice and BRIOTTET, Xavier},
+author={Thoreau, Romain and Achard, Veronique and Risser, Laurent and Berthelot, Beatrice and Briottet, Xavier},
 journal={IEEE Geoscience and Remote Sensing Magazine},
 title={Active Learning for Hyperspectral Image Classification: A Comparative Review},
 year={2022},